Petar Skok

-Petar Skok ([pêtar skôk]; 1 March 1881 – 3 February 1956) was a Croatian linguist and onomastics expert.
+Petar Skok ([pêtar skôk]; 1 March 1881 – 3 February 1956) was a Croatian linguist and onomastician.
+His central work is the four-volume etymological dictionary of Serbo-Croatian.

-History
+Biography

 Skok was born to a Croatian family in the village of Jurkovo Selo, Žumberak.
 From 1892 to 1900 he attended the Higher Real Gymnasium in Rakovac near Karlovac.
 At the University of Vienna (1900 – 1904) he studied Romance and Germanic philology and Indo-European studies, passing his professorship exam in 1906.
 He received Ph.D. with a thesis on South French toponomastics.

 As a high-school professor he taught in Banja Luka and served as a librarian of the Royal museum in Sarajevo.
 In the period from 1919 to his retirement, he worked at the Romance seminar department of the Faculty of Philosophy at the University of Zagreb, and taught French language and literature at Viša pedagoška škola in Zagreb.

 He started writing as a gymnasium student, having published literary reviews under the pseudonym of P. S. Mikov.
 Later he devoted himself completely to southeastern Europe linguistic studies, chiefly of Romance languages: Vulgar Latin, Dalmatian, with special interest to Romance influence on Croatian dialects and other languages in Southeast Europe.
-He studied history of Slavs, languages and interactions of languages from eastern coast of Adriatic into hinterland with special care to onomastics.
+He studied the history of Slavs, languages and interactions of languages from eastern coast of Adriatic into hinterland with special care to onomastics.
 Thanks to Skok's effort, the centre of Croatian onomastics studies has been since 1948 in the institution which is today Institute of Croatian Language and Linguistics.